vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/03_vratAdhikAriN_and_related_topics.md

 maiden or other female who is impure (in monthly illness or otherwise) should get her, vrata performed through another, but, whether pure or impure, she may perform bodily acts (such as a fast) by herself (vide Tithitattva pp. 121-122).

 If a person is unable owing to disease or accident or the like to perform a vrata personally he could get it performed through a pratinidhi (a representative).
 Certain rules were laid down about this.
-It is stated in the Satyāsādhasrautasūtra 133 there is no pratinidhi (representative or substitute) in the case of the owner (the Yajamūna), the wife, the son, the (proper ) place and time (for an act), the fire, the deity ( to be invoked such as Agni, Indra), a rite and a text (to be prescribed for being employed in a rite)'.
+It is stated in the Satyāsādha-srauta-sūtra 133 'there is no pratinidhi (representative or substitute) in the case of the owner (the Yajamāna), the wife, the son, the (proper ) place and time (for an act), the fire, the deity ( to be invoked such as Agni, Indra), a rite and a text (to be prescribed for being employed in a rite)'.
 All religious acts are arranged in three classes, viz. nitya (obligatory), naimittika (to be performed when a certain nimitta or occasion arises or event happens) and kāmya (per formed out of a desire to secure some object).
 Vide H. of Dh. vol. IV pp. 60-61 note 150 for further details.
-The Trikānda mandana134 has the following rules about pratinidhi in these three kinds of acts.
-"No pratinidhi ( substituto ) is allowed in the cage of kamya rites, a substitute is allowable in the case of nitya and naimittika rites; some recognized a substitute even in a kāmya rito after it is once begun; there is no substitute for ā mantra or the deity or the fire (Garhapatya, Ahavaniya or Dakṣiṇāgni), a kriyā (such as prayāja) or iśvara (the svāmin or yajamāna); some say that a substitute is not allowed in the caso of (a prescribed) place or time.
+The Trikānda mandana 134 has the following rules about pratinidhi in these three kinds of acts.
+"No pratinidhi ( substituto ) is allowed in the cage of kamya rites, a substitute is allowable in the case of nitya and naimittika rites; some recognized a substitute even in a kāmya rite after it is once begun; there is no substitute for a mantra or the deity or the fire (Garhapatya, Ahavaniya or Dakṣiṇāgni), a kriyā (such as prayāja) or iśvara (the svāmin or yajamāna); some say that a substitute is not allowed in the case of (a prescribed) place or time.
 An agnihotrin can substitute, (if his wife is dead &c.) an image of her made of gold or kuśas but a woman cannot proceed with a rite putting forward some

 133. न स्वामित्वस्य भार्यायाः पुत्रस्य देशस्य कालस्याग्नेर्देवतायाः कर्मणः शन्वस्य च qalarari